bluzi/travis-buddy/README.md

 ### Private Repositories

 TravisBuddy is not yet supported on private repositories.
-However, we're working on it, so stay alarmed.
+However, we're working on it, so stay tuned.

 ### What if I still can't get it to work?